katherineli19/Groundwaterdata/README.md

 # Groundwaterdata
-A step by step of a data project looking at the decrease in groundwater level in Southern California counties
+## A step by step of a data project looking at the decrease in groundwater level in Southern California counties
+## Based on interviews, we already know that we're looking at 10 Southern Counties and their groundwater level, and why that will create constraints for the push to build more housing units in that region as prescribed by the Regional Housing Authority: https://scag.ca.gov/sites/main/files/file-attachments/6th-cycle-rhna-final-allocation-plan.pdf?1616462966

 ## RStudio
 1. Run code: